javajosh/simpatico/readme.md

 More detail about each module is available in the test harness `html` file, and the module source code itself.

-## The Goal
+## The Concept

 Simpatico is the result of a meditation on what software applications *really are*, independent of their expression in any particular language, framework, protocol, or development methodology.
 At the end of the day, an application is a set of communicating screens with sensors attached ('screensensors'), such that the state of any screen remains constant until new input arrives.
-In the general case, we assume that inputs are immutable, requiring integration with the program state to occur through mediating data-structures, e.g. the `node` structure of a linked list.
+In the general case, we assume that inputs are immutable, requiring integration with the program state to occur through mediating data-structures, e.g. the nodal structure of a linked list.
 The intuition is that a program is a large blob into which we fling new data in the form of (relatively small) input.

 Applications differ wildly in the level of their reactivity to input, from programs that just record input (an etch-a-sketch) to those that do arbitrary and complex things (a 3D game).